CanarysAutomationsInternal/TailwindTradersLabs-Old/Integrating GitHub with Azure Pipelines/README.md

     ![](images/release-tasks.png)

 1. Select **Variables**.
-You need to enter your ACR and App service (which are provisioned in build pipeline) details here.
+You need to enter your ACR and App service (which were provisioned during the build) details here.
 We will make use of these variable values in our pipeline tasks.

     ![](images/variables-release.png)